CppIndia-UserGroup/CppIndia-UserGroup.github.io/conference/2023/conference_home.md

 # [Call For Speakers](/conference/2023/call-for-speakers/)

-> Please submit your proposal by **February 28th, 2023** to be considered for the conference.
+> Please submit your proposal by **March 15th, 2023  11:59 PM IST** to be considered for the conference.

 > [Submit your talk here.](/conference/2023/call-for-speakers/)

-We are thrilled to announce that we are now accepting proposals for this year's conference, which will be held on **August 5th, 2023** as a virtual event.
+We are now accepting proposals for CppIndiaCon 2023, which will be held on **August 5th, 2023** as a virtual event.

-As a leading C++ conference, CppIndiaCon2023 is dedicated to exploring the latest trends and advancements in the C++ programming language.
-We bring together experts from around the world to share their knowledge and experiences on the latest techniques, tools, and best practices in C++.

 If you're an expert in C++ or a thought leader in the field, we want to hear from you!
-And even if you're a first-time speaker, we welcome you to **submit your proposal by February 28th for consideration**.
+And even if not, but have an interesting application of C++ to share or a best practice or how C++ helped solve a tricky business problem or work around a technical constraint, we want to know about it!, we welcome you to **submit your proposal by March 15th, 2023 11:59 PM IST for consideration**.
 We believe that everyone has valuable knowledge and experiences to share and we encourage you to take this opportunity to showcase your expertise and thought leadership.

 ## Submission Guidelines:

-- Presentations should be focused on the latest developments and trends in C++ programming language.
+- Presentations should be on the latest developments, trends or good practices in C++ programming language.
+- Presentations don't have to be limited to advanced topics; feel free to present on basic C++ concepts in your own creative style!
 - Presentations should be technical and in-depth, catering to C++ programmers of all experience levels.
 - Proposals should be written in English.
 - All proposals will be reviewed and selected based on their relevance, originality, and quality.